 I will also present on Mark the unexpected at the CogSci 2024 conference!

-Super quick summary of what my work is about: Understanding the difference between what is animate (alive or sentient) as opposed to inanimate (not alive nor sentient) is essential for humans, both our ancestors and us today.
-Based on previous research, we know that animates are expected to move towards a goal because of their sentience, while inanimates are more associated with aimless movement.
-Because of that, when inanimate objects are moving toward a goal in a comic, they need additional marking with motion lines to tell us that they are moving this unexpected way.
+Super quick summary of what my work is about: Understanding the difference between what is animate (alive or sentient) as opposed to inanimate (not alive nor sentient) is essential for humans, both for our ancestors and for us today.
+We know that animates are expected to move toward a goal because of their sentience, just like you move intentionally toward a train station every morning.
+Inanimates, on the other hand, are more associated with aimless movement because they lack intentionality.
+In my research, I show that when inanimate objects are moving toward a goal in a comic, they need to be marked by motion lines indicating movement more often than animates.
+This is because the motion lines unambiguously tell us that inanimates are moving in an goal-directed way, which is unexpected from them.